 The new ArborTrek climbing program blends new belay technology with innovative climbing holds that make tree climbing easy and tree-friendly.
 In addition to tree climbs, a climbing wall offers a variety of routes ranging from easy to challenging.
 Each of these exciting outdoor experiences are designed to challenge, educate, entertain and inspire while creating unforgettable memories for each participant.

-Outdoors-focused specialty camps for children for ages 9 - 17 expand to five days in Smugglers' Summer Fun University "course curriculum."
-Children ages 9-17 are invited to challenge and surprise themselves in nature by taking part in Smugglers' High Adventure or Survival camps.
-High Adventure includes use of Smugglers' new Treetop Obstacle Course, a 90-minute climbing wall session, tree climbing with ropes and harnesses, use of our Giant Swing with 100-foot arc, geocaching, kayaking, swimming, and Via Ferrata; a half day challenge similar to mountaineering that includes fun elements like a waterfall climb and rapeling.
+Outdoors-focused specialty camps in Smugglers' Summer Fun University "course curriculum" provide adventures for children ages 9 - 17.
+High Adventure Camp has expanded to five days, and includes use of Smugglers' new Treetop Obstacle Course, a 90-minute climbing wall session, tree climbing with ropes and harnesses, use of our Giant Swing with 100-foot arc, geocaching, kayaking, swimming, and Via Ferrata; a half day challenge similar to mountaineering that includes fun elements like a waterfall climb and rapeling.

 In Survival Camp, campers will learn an array of wilderness survival skills as well as modern camping and backpacking methods and tactics.
 Each day has a specific focus based on wilderness survival needs: shelter, water, fire and food.
 Survival Camp participants can choose a single overnight adventure on Thursday or, for teens 13-17, there is a two-night backpacking journey on Vermont's Long Trail on Wednesday and Thursday.